-As motifs based applications have only become feasible in the last couple of years, there are some knowledge gaps on state-of-the-art motifs discovery methods.
-First, for MP and other ED-based methods, one weakness is the lack of temporal dynamics consideration.
-Second, current motifs discovery methods always extract the most significant features, and hence are incapable to apply to different problems \cite{Akbarinia2019, Linardi2020, Zimmerman2019}.
-Third, extracting exact repeated patterns still remain an unsolved problem.
+As motifs-based applications have become feasible only in the last couple of years, there are some knowledge gaps in state-of-the-art motif discovery methods.
+First, current motif discovery methods always extract the most significant features and hence are unsuitable as a general tool in different applications \cite{Akbarinia2019, Linardi2020, Zimmerman2019}.
+Second, extracting exact repeated patterns with domain knowledge still remains an unsolved problem.
 Last but not least, there is a lack of discussion on how to effectively use the extracted motifs and preserve the high flexibility for classification purposes in the literature.

-Besides the shape-based and structure-based methods, some research tried to classify electricity consumers by analysing their electricity consumption time series with machine learning (ML) techniques, e.g., \cite{Bidoki2010, Peng2016, Butunoi2017}.
-While ML techniques can generally handle extremely complex systems and can infer from incomplete data, their application in power system operation, as a safety-critical system, casts a doubt.
-ML-based models cannot be easily interpreted, its behaviour cannot be anticipated, and they completely neglect the domain knowledge and physical models \cite{Guidotti2018, goodman2016eu}.
-Furthermore, the huge number of parameters in most ML techniques, e.g., Deep Neural Network (DNN), make them suffer from the curse of dimensionality and long training time \cite{10.1007/11494669_93}.
-On the contrary, the motif-based methods project the data into a much lower relevant representational space to eliminate the curse of dimensionality \cite{10.1007/11494669_93}.
-The authors in \cite{Funde2019} discussed how shape-based methods can be used in energy consumption data analysis for reliable and interpretable applications.